 Activity 1: Set up a mirror for your child to create their own self portrait.

 (-) For younger children, sit with them and draw your own portrait, too.

 Activity 2: Head, Shoulders, Knees and Toes Song (Tip: Get up and sing and dance along with the video to reinforce the lesson + work out any wiggles.)

-Activity 1: Count Your Teeth.
-Did you know that teeth are the only bones in your body you can see and touch?
-For today’s first activity, encourage math skills with this printable worksheet that let’s your child practice counting teeth.
+Activity 3: Having good dental hygiene is very important to a healthy mouth and body.
+Read the book Why do I Need to Brush My Teeth? to reinforce this lesson.
+Alternatively, you could also watch this SciShow Kids video.
+For today’s activity, encourage math skills with this printable worksheet that lets your child practice counting teeth.
 Start by having them count each tooth.
-You can ask your child to color them in, or use counters such as dried beans or cereal and place one counter on each number as they count.
-If your child is ready, try skip counting by twos.
+You can ask your child to color them in or use counters such as dried beans or cereal to keep track of their counting.
+Place one counter on each number as they count.
+If your child is ready for more, try skip counting by twos.

-Activity 2: Make a Senses Snack Plate – Create a tasting plate that stimulates all the senses using this simple guide.
-Try to include something colorful (sight), sweet (taste), crunchy (hearing), textured (taste), and fragrant (smell).
-As you taste, ask them to describe each food using all their senses.
+Activity 4: Make a senses snack plate.
+Stimulate all the senses using this simple guide for a kid-friendly tasting plate.
+Try to include something colorful (sight), sweet or sour (taste), crunchy (hearing), textured (taste), and fragrant (smell).
+As you taste, ask your child to describe each food using all their senses.